 The shoe became the spark that Nike needed to keep itself afloat in the midst of fierce competition.
 The window idea did pay off, and that's probably because it wittingly added a unique touch to an otherwise old technology--the Nike Air which had already been in use since the late 1970s.

 After languishing in the archives for close to 3 decades because of its futuristic design and construction, the Air Max Zero finally came to light.
-It was somehow fitting that 2 years before the AM 1 turned 30 in March 2017, the shoe that helped start it all finally got the recognition and adulation it rightfully deserved.
+It was somehow fitting that two years before the AM 1 turned 30 in March 2017, the shoe that helped start it all finally got the recognition and adulation it rightfully deserved.
+This makes the Nike Air Max Zero the real OG of the Air Max range.

 Nike Air Max Zero Style